akhtar093/Fork_-Restaurant_Website/README.md

 ├── js/                 # JavaScript files
 ├── images/             # Images used in the project ├── index.html          # Main HTML file
-└── README.md           # Project documentation
+└── README.md           # Project documentation'''
 ## Technologies Used
 HTML5: Markup language for structuring the content.
 CSS3: Styling for layout and design.